Taxation of international executives

 Among items of expenditure which may be deducted from taxable income are pension contributions.

 There is no system of personal allowances but tax credits are available.
-Each resident taxpayer is entitled to a personal tax credit, which is deducted from his/her computed income tax.
-For the income year 2018, the amount of the credit is ISK 646,739.
+Each resident taxpayer is entitled to a personal tax credit, which is deducted from their computed income tax.
+For the income year 2019, the amount of the credit is ISK677,358.

 No allowances or credits are given based on dependent children.
 However, child benefit, which is payable by the state treasury to parents, is not taxable.